 How do you treat back and chest acne?

 If you’re experiencing severe body acne with deep, painful cysts, it’s best to partner with a dermatologist so you can develop a unique plan for ongoing care.
 That being said, for mild to moderate body acne, some of the basic treatments used to treat acne on the face can be used for the back and chest.
 Here’s how to get rid of body acne for good:

 While any gentle soap or body wash can help remove dirt and excess oils, there are specific products geared toward fighting body breakouts.
 Dr. Thompson suggests starting with skin care products that include benzoyl peroxide.

 “Normally, I favor milder (<5%) benzoyl peroxide washes as stronger (10%) washes can cause more dryness and irritate the skin on your face.
 Fortunately, the trunk tends to be less sensitive with treatment,” Dr. Thompson said.

 2. Try a topical retinoid

 Whether a prescription agent or over-the-counter adapalene gel, this is another great option for treating body acne.
-Products like Differin (adapalene 0.1%) gel and Retin-A play a crucial role in the treatment of acne by regulating skin cell turnover and reducing inflammation deep in the skin to not only clear but prevent future pimples.
+Products like Differin (adapalene 0.1%) gel and Retin-A play a crucial role in the treatment of acne by regulating skin cell turnover, so dead skin cells don't clog pores, and reducing inflammation deep in the skin to not only clear but prevent future pimples.

 3. Remember sun protection